 - Lack of awareness that care is available.

 - Lack of culturally competent services (i.e., tailored to language, cultural beliefs and values).

 Young immigrants seeking help for addiction face many of the same barriers encountered by other newcomers navigating the Canadian health care system.
 These are addressed in detail on the following pages Barriers and Facilitators to Health Care for Newcomers, Using Interpreters in Health Care Settings and Mental Health Promotion.

 Identifying patients who require specialized care for substance abuse is important for ensuring early intervention.
 Clinicians may want to use CRAFFT, a six-question substance-use screening tool validated for use in adolescents.
 The CRAFFT tool should not be used in isolation but as one part of a broad, confidential and developmentally appropriate adolescent psychosocial assessment.
 Identifying comorbid psychiatric conditions is another important aspect of assessing a substance use disorder.

 Substance use can range from the recreational, which may have negligible health or social implications, to habitual dependence.
-While the DSM-IV-TR (published in 2000) listed separate diagnostic criteria for substance abuse and dependence, the DSM-5 (published in 2013), uses the term substance use disorder, which can be mild, moderate or severe.
+The DSM-5 (2013), uses the term substance use disorder, which can be mild, moderate or severe. (see Table 1)

 Alcohol use disorder

 Source: American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders, 5th edn., 2013, DSM-5.
 Washington, DC: American Psychiatric Association, 2013.